 Armed with a philosophy that says, ‘music is life and is not to be taken lightly’, entertainer Black Ice is a brilliant singer among Jamaica’s many musical new generation soldiers, one of those who believe music can make positive change as the art form can transcend the human experience.

 “It’s a song about the road I walked and encountering what the system has to offer.
 It urges mankind to keep their eyes wide open, to see behind the illusions and unveil the truth”; Black Ice believes this single will not only educate and inspire but earn him a new set of fans worldwide.
-Its available on radio soon to be digitally released to iTunes, Spotify and CdBaby.
+It’s available on the radio soon to be digitally released to iTunes, Spotify, and CDBaby.
 He will have a cd distribution as well.

 Black Ice’s partnership with Kendall Curlett, “I’ll be Home for the Holidays,” is simply a classic Reggae Christmas song https://youtu.be/aW92pIB-x_0and will continue to be released annually.
 He is currently writing new songs and working on the video for the songs, “Shotokan Warrior” and “Crossfire”.